Landon Miller standing confidently in front of a courthouse wearing a suit and tie

-Drug Charge Attorney in Columbia, MO
+Drug Charge Lawyer in Columbia, MO

 Have you recently been arrested or charged for a drug-related offense?
 What many people do not realize is that drug charges will follow you for the rest of your life, making it challenging to find a well-paying job, suitable housing, or access to your children.
 These collateral consequences will last longer after your sentence is completed.
 Avoiding a conviction should be your number one priority, but it is likely that it can only be accomplished through retaining skilled defense.